syndesisio/syndesis/app/ui/src/app/platform/README.md

 }
 ```

-This is a simple example, but the most common use for _Effects_ is to allocate Http calls to the Syndesis REST API.
-In other words, and for the sole exception of simple, stateless components that do not impact the application or feature state, we **NEVER run Http calls (either directly or through Angular services) from components**.
-We proceed to call the API and digest its responses through Effects instead, like this:
+This is a simple example, but the most common use for _Effects_ is to allocate HTTP calls to the Syndesis REST API.
+In other words, and for the sole exception of simple, stateless components that does not impact the application or feature state, we **NEVER run HTTP calls (either directly or through Angular services) from components**.
+Instead, we proceed to call the API and digest its responses through Effects, like this:

 ```typescript
 @Injectable()